-An estimated 8 million tons of plastic end up in the ocean every year (weforum.org).
-By 2050, this number is expected to rise to 60 tons per minute arriving at sea if we continue to use plastics at the current rate.
+An estimated 8 million tons of plastic end up in the ocean each year.
+By 2050, this number will rise to 60 tons arriving at sea per minute.

-To put the increase in our consumption into perspective, in 1974 the global average per capita plastic consumption was 2kg, whereas today it’s 43kg!
-That’s a 2,050% increase in the last 44 years.
-(How did we ever come hundreds of decades without it!?)
+In 1974 the global average per capita plastic consumption was 2kg.
+Today, it’s 43kg!
+That’s a frightening 2,050% increase in the last 44 years.

-Plastic and other types of waste are having a devastating impact on our environment; it’s a big problem to solve, but it’s through small initiatives, such as efficient waste management in organizations that can help to sustain our environment.
+Plastic and waste are devastating our environment.
+It’s a big problem to solve, but small initiatives, like efficient waste management in organizations, help sustain our environment.

-Along with individuals, organizations and industries carry their responsibility.
-Many industrial processes produce hazardous waste; for example, in the heavy construction industry, wastes produced include asphalt wastes (widely recycled), petroleum distillates, and used oil.
-Some of the industries that generate the most hazardous waste are chemical manufacturing, paint manufacturing and paper manufacturing.
+Many industrial processes produce hazardous waste.
+For example, in the heavy construction industry, waste includes asphalt wastes (widely recycled), petroleum distillates, and used oil.
+Industries generating the most hazardous waste are chemical manufacturing, paint manufacturing and paper manufacturing.

-The responsibility of organizations is to look for ways to reuse and recycle materials, and to decrease the amount of waste ending up in landfill.
-Asking the following questions might help when re-evaluating your waste management procedures:
+Organizations must look for ways to reuse and recycle materials, decreasing waste in landfill.
+Asking the following questions:

 - How much waste do we generate?